chengly70/FeedforwardELLModel/README.md

 Citation: Ly & Marsat (2017).
 Variable synaptic strengths controls the firing rate distribution in feedforward neural networks.
 XXX

+Experimental Data: Sup/Int pyramidal cell firing rates (time- and trial-average), as described in Methods (Electrophysiology) in the paper, are in the file Data_LS_SupInt_FRates.xlsx

 Stored .mat files to generate the same plots in the paper:
 1) The mat file storedPerm.mat is called for each run; this is a random permutation of Ne=1000 that is used in generating correlated q and Threshold vectors via the function crtW_corr.m
 2) The mat file conRnd_A.mat is the network configuration used in the paper, with Nei=200 in the feedforward population and Ne=1000 in the target superficial pyramidal cells.
 The connectivity matrices are saved here, with fixed in-degree that are randomly generated.